Cypress: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

-Cypress has angioprotective activity in rats thanks to procyanidol oligomers, inhibitory activity on elastase in vitro, and inhibitory activity on angiotensin-converting enzyme.
-In vivo, in mice with emphysema induced by β-aminopropionitrile (a disease mainly due to the destruction of elastin in pulmonary alveoli), cypress proanthocyanidins limit the destructuring of elastin fibers and thus the degeneration of connective tissue.
-The traditional use of female cypress cones to reduce symptoms of venous insufficiency or hemorrhoidal disorders would be linked to this connective tissue protection action.
+Cypress has an angioprotective activity in the rat thanks to procyanidol oligomers, elastase inhibitory activity in vitro, and inhibitory activity against angiotensin-converting enzyme.
+In vivo, in the mouse with emphysema induced by β-aminopropionitrile (a disease mainly due to the destruction of alveolar elastin), the proanthocyanidins of cypress limit the breakdown of elastic lamellae and therefore the degeneration of connective tissue.
+The traditional use of female cypress cones to reduce the symptoms of venous insufficiency or hemorrhoidal disorders would be related to this connective tissue-protective action.

 Usages associés